-High Point Awards will be given to the Senior, Junior, and Novice Exhibitor, based on placing's in classes 1 through 30.
+High Point Awards will be given to the Senior, Junior, and Novice Exhibitor, based on placing's in classes 1 through 27(show classes) And for classes 28 through 39(Speed Classes).
 A Champion Showmanship ribbon will be awarded to the highest placed Bernalillo County 4-H member from the Senior, Junior, and Novice level classes.